Thermodynamical Stability of Hagedorn and Radiation Regimes in Closed String Gas Cosmology: Dilaton gravity and Hagedorn regime

 where $g$ is the determinant of the background metric $g_{\mu\nu}$, and ${\mathcal{L}}_{M}$ denotes the lagrangian of some matter.
 The coupling of dilaton field with gravity is convenient in string theory.
-Here if we consider spatially homogeneous field configuration, then action (7) exhibits a low energy manifestation of the string T-duality symmetry [14].
-By introducing a shifted dilaton $\psi=2\Phi-\lambda_{i}$, $(i=1,2,...,9)$ one can simplify the equations of motions of the dilaton-gravity system as following,
+Here, if we consider spatially homogeneous field configuration, then the action (7) exhibits a low energy manifestation of the string T-duality symmetry [14].
+By introducing a shifted dilaton $\psi=2\Phi-\lambda_{i}$, $(i=1,2,...,9)$, one can simplify the equations of motions of the dilaton - gravity system as the following,

-where derivatives are with respect to the cosmic time $t$ and, $ P_{d}=-\frac{\partial F}{\partial \mu_i}$ with $i=1,2,...,d$ and $P_{9-d}=-\frac{\partial F}{\partial \nu_i}$ with $i=d+1,...,9$, in terms of the free energy $F$.
+where derivatives are with respect to the cosmic time $t$.
+Also $P_{d}=-\frac{\partial F}{\partial \mu_i}$ with $i=1,2,...,d$, and $P_{9-d}=-\frac{\partial F}{\partial \nu_i}$ with $i=d+1,...,9$, are given in terms of the free energy $F$.
 In the equation (8), $E$ denotes the total energy found by multiplying the total spatial volume of the space by the energy density appearing in $\mathcal{L}_m$ of action (7).
-Also in equation (8) we assumed that background is homogeneous and isotropic in $d$-spatial dimensions and $(9-d)$-small spatial dimensions.
+Also in the equation (8) we assumed that the background is homogeneous and isotropic in $d$-spatial dimensions and $(9-d)$-small spatial dimensions.
 We denoted the large and small dimensions with their corresponding scale factors as $R=\exp(\mu)$ and $r=\exp(\nu)$.
 In contrast with evolution equations of open strings there is not energy density $\rho$ in the right hand side of the second and third equations (8).
 It means that the force along the corresponding directions, which determines the cosmic evolution, is only given by the pressures, and not sum of the pressure with energy density.
-By using entropy, which is obtained in the previous section, one can find out the temperature and the pressures as,
+By using entropy, which is obtained in the previous section, one can find the temperature and the pressures as,